 We enjoyed this place very much.
-The water is perfect for swimming and diving, and you can get up close to the daily lives of local fishers.
+The water is perfect for swimming and diving.
+You can get up close to the daily lives of local fishers.

 Cham Islands comprises of eight small archipelagos in Tan Hiep commune.
-If you want scuba diving and snorkelling, we recommend going to Cu Lao Cham Marine Park, but if you wish to enjoy fresh fish that you have caught yourself, then Hon Lao is the place to be.
+If you want scuba diving and snorkelling, we recommend going to Cu Lao Cham Marine Park.
+If you wish to enjoy fresh fish that you have caught yourself, then Hon Lao is the place to be.
 It is also an excellent place to interact with village people and sunbathe or take part in popular water sports.

 After a long day full of fun activities, we headed to the Bai Chong Beach for affordable accommodation.

-If you want to enjoy the Cham Islands, the best time to visit is between March and September as during this time the weather is clear and sunny and the waters are also calm.
+If you want to enjoy the Cham Islands, the best time to visit is between March and September.
+During this time the weather is clear and sunny and the waters are also calm.

 The islands are closed between October and February because of strong winds and storms that make it hard to travel on water.

-The only way to get to the islands is by speed boats, which should take about 15 minutes at a minimum depending on where you take the boat from.
+The only way to get to the islands is by speed boats.
+It takes about 15 minutes at a minimum depending on where you take the boat from.
 There are also a number of tour companies in Hoi An that organize a day trip to the islands especially Cu Lao Lam Marne Park.
 The tours usually include hotel pickup, lunch, snorkelling and diving gears, and English speaking tour guide.
 Boats depart Cua Dai Harbor daily at 8.30 in the morning, and so if you want to catch it, you should be there earlier.

 Visitors are not allowed to rent motorbikes at the islands, meaning if you want to get around Cham Islands; you need to hire a driver.
 The island is only served by a single road, going around the island of Hon Lao offering incredible views of the ocean and the islets.
 The beaches have plenty of eateries and souvenir shops all clustered in one perimeter, so navigating the area is not cumbersome.

-The beaches in Cham islands are the best, but besides strolling around the stretches of sand, you can also swim, sunbathe, or enjoy some water sports.
+The beaches in Cham islands are the best.
+Besides strolling around the stretches of sand, you can also swim, sunbathe, or enjoy some water sports.

-The most popular beaches in Cham Islands are located in Hon Lao, and they include Bai Xep, Bai Bac Beach, Bai Ong Beach, and Bai Cong Beach.
-And of the four beaches, Bai Cong is the one fitted with necessary facilities to make your stay perfect; beachfront bedecked with parasols and sunbeds, as well as numerous shops offering rental equipment for jest skiing, kayaking, diving, and snorkelling.
+The most popular beaches in Cham Islands are located in Hon Lao.
+They include Bai Xep, Bai Bac Beach, Bai Ong Beach, and Bai Cong Beach.
+And of the four beaches, Bai Cong is the one fitted with necessary facilities to make your stay perfect; beachfront bedecked with parasols and sunbeds; as well as numerous shops offering rental equipment for jest skiing, kayaking, diving, and snorkelling.